-2.7 In cases where local presence is required to trigger the review, are outward investments and/ or indirect acquisitions of local subsidiaries and/or other assets also caught (e.g. where a parent company outside of the jurisdiction is acquired which has a local subsidiary in the jurisdiction)?
+2.7 In cases where local presence is required to trigger the review, are indirect acquisitions of local subsidiaries and/or other assets also caught?

-Both direct and indirect acquisitions are caught if the requisite degree of control or significant influence over relevant activities located in the Netherlands is acquired.
-Outward investments (i.e. with no Dutch local nexus) are not captured by the regime.
+Direct and indirect acquisitions are caught if the requisite degree of control or significant influence is acquired.